grunnt/grunnt.github.io/content/blog/yab-world-generation.md

 }
 ```

-The constant values in the code (e.g. roughness or terrain min and max z) require a quite a lot of trial-and-error before it looks good.
-Most values result in either dull or completely crazy landscapes.
-Procedural world generation is more like engineering than science :-)
+The constant values in the code (e.g. roughness or terrain min and max z) determine what the terrain looks like.
+Most values result in either dull or completely crazy landscapes, buth with some tweaking it should work:

 ![Resulting terrain](/yab-world-generation/terrain-generation.jpg)